karldreta/Frontend-Mentor---E-commerce-product-page/README.md

 I plan to revisit this project after completing my current curriculum on [The Odin Project](https://www.theodinproject.com/).
 Future enhancements may include:

 - Improved mobile responsiveness
-- Implementing a carousel for image looping
+- Implementing a carousel for image looping -- Added on **28 AUG 2024**

 ### Useful resources